INDAPlus21/BlueBird/README.md

 BlueBird is the functional BlueJ assembly language that combines visual clarity with system calls.
 _Now turing complete!_

 The language is expressed in java class files and uses static fields as instructions.
-They are then linked to gether with arrows (they extend each other) and are executed in a chain starting from `main`.
+They are then linked together with arrows (they extend each other) and are executed in a chain starting from `main`.

 Specifications for the language and binary executables can be found in [`specification.md`](specification.md).